chriskirknielsen/2020/src/en/pages/about.md

 As that took off, I learned how to make **dynamic websites**, and built a community — back when discussion forums were still a thing.
 Designing and developing that was a hobby that became a passion project of mine, and grew far bigger than my teenage self could ever have anticipated.

 This lead me to study for **graphic design** for 4 years, with notable interest in **typography, colour theory, composition, as well as animation**.
-That said, I still kept learning about the web, making blogs and other small projects.
+That said, I kept learning about the web, making blogs and other small projects.
 I made my way into **freelancing for a few years**, balancing design and development, which was great for me.

 I eventually came to realise what I'd rather be doing: **working on the web to benefit everyone** (or at least, do my part).
 At its core, this field is always growing, evolving, which means I can always learn new things.
 Now, *that* got me hooked.

 <div class="u-floatClear u-displayFlex u-flex--center">
   {% set delorean -%}
-  {%- include "assets/img/about-delorean.svg" -%}
+  {%- include "assets/img/delorean.svg" -%}
   {%- endset -%}
   {{ delorean | htmlmin | safe }}
 </div>